mattiaAsto/fantaCO/README.md

 Currently it is still a work in progress, all the database and info of runners come from the local chanmpionship in Ticino, CH.

+The idea is that this app is modular, this way everyone can create his own fanta-.... bay providing some base json data required for initalising athletes.

 ## Geting started

 Use: